Gozala/workspace/pages/Service as a DAG.md

   }

   type struct Space {
-     # User writable part of the space owner and delegates can patch it
+     # User writable (append only) part of the space. owner and delegates can patch it
      invoke: { &Task: Task }
   }
   ```